emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/technical_stuff.md

-Interaction with Axion is done with [JSON JSON-RPC](../../5.api/rpc/introduction.md) via HTTP calls.
+Interaction with Fermi is done with [JSON JSON-RPC](../../5.api/rpc/introduction.md) via HTTP calls.

 With the API, you can call smart contracts, send transactions, manage keys and get information about blockchain data and status.

-The Axion CLI abstracts some actions, such as deploying a contract, but eventually, all actions are done via JSON RPC.
+The Fermi CLI abstracts some actions, such as deploying a contract, but eventually, all actions are done via JSON RPC.

 :::info
 We recommend using the CLI for deploying contracts.
 In a CI/CD environment, you can write a shell script to utilize the CLI for deployments.